phanchidan/sample-git-1/README.md

 # OVERVIEW

 The Markdown notation features several very interesting capabilities such as:
-- Making lists
-- Making numbered lists
+- Making lists (itemized or numbered + hierarchical)
 - Making tables
-- Inserting links
+- Inserting links (internal or external references)
-- Inserting internal references
 - Inserting images
 - Inserting separators
 - Inserting code blocks (with colored syntax)

-Each of above items can be achieved using a quite straightforward and easy syntax.
+Each of above items can be achieved using an easy and quite straightforward syntax.

 # LISTS